michaelbrave/michaelbrave/README.md

     ⚙️ I’m working on - a simple game engine using SDL 🎓 I’m learning - C++ and Data Oriented Design
-    📖 I'm reading - Procedural Storytelling in Game Design by Tanya X. Short & Tarn Adams 🙋‍♂️ Please teach me about - how to start with open source contributions 🤩 I'm excited about -  the potential of Swift as a multi purpose and multi platform language ✨ Fun fact - I'm on a lifelong quest to find the best lemonaide
+    📖 I'm reading - Procedural Storytelling in Game Design by Tanya X. Short & Tarn Adams 🙋‍♂️ Please teach me - how to start with open source contributions 🤩 I'm excited by -  the potential of Swift as a multi purpose and multi platform language ✨ Fun fact - I'm on a lifelong quest to find the best lemonaide

 <p align="center">